genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/02_basics.md

 | headerOverrides | null | `headerOverrides = arrayListOf("id", "name")` | List | Set the column names to be used.
 If the file has a header, it is ignored and the specified names are used  |
 | readLazily | false | `readLazily = true` | Boolean | Set lazy reading  |

+CSV also has an `onCompletion` block which can be used to specify what to do after the file has been processed.
+In scope is `entityDb`, plus `result` which contains information about which lines were processed successfully and which failed.

 ```kotlin
 pipelines {
   csvSource("csv-cdc-test") {